quantidexyz/levr-sdk/docs/client-hooks/mutation/use-fee-receivers.md

 - Fee receiver data comes from `project` query (no separate query)
 - `areYouAnAdmin` is automatically calculated based on connected wallet
 - Only admins can update their respective fee receivers
+- `feePreference` is optional and may be undefined for legacy configurations
+- When fee splitter is active, the recipient will be the splitter contract address